• Skip to primary navigation

 • Lemon Juice

-• Tabasco Sauce or a dash of cayenne pepper or smoked paprika
+• Tabasco Sauce: Or a dash of cayenne pepper or smoked paprika may be substituted for the Tabasco.

 Recipe Tips

-• Celery, onion and pickles can be chopped in advance.
+• For quick prep, chop celery, onion and pickles in advance.

 • Allow the hard-boiled eggs to cool before adding to the tuna.